Altinity/clickhouse-grafana/README.md

 ```
 SELECT
     1,
-    CountryCode AS c,
+    Country AS c,
-    sum(requests) AS Reqs
+    sum(Requests) AS Reqs
 FROM requests
 GLOBAL ANY INNER JOIN
 (
-    SELECT Country country, CountryCode
+    SELECT Country, CountryCode
     FROM countries
-) USING (country)
+) USING (CountryCode)
 WHERE $timeFilter
 GROUP BY
     c